Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 **A methodological guide for evaluating writing systems, notation systems, encodings, standards, tools, datasets, research proposals, and infrastructure claims**

-This framework carries the critical-method claim for the review series: signed-language writing work should be evaluated at the layer it actually claims to solve.
+This framework carries the critical-method claim for the review series: signed-language writing work should be evaluated at the layer it actually claims to solve and against the problem it actually addresses.

 The governing principle is:

 > A system must be evaluated at the level it claims to operate on.

+For this framework, the central full-path problem is signed-language literacy as durable written text: a readable, writable, revisitable text pathway that can support composition, revision, correction, citation, search, teaching, publication, archiving, exchange, and long-term infrastructure.
+Systems for notation, transcription, semantic representation, corpus annotation, video access, rendering, standards work, datasets, or AI infrastructure may be useful without solving that problem.

 The purpose is direct: